 American Psychological Association

-The American Psychological Association, in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States and is the world’s largest association of psychologists.
-APA’s membership includes more than 154,000 researchers, educators, clinicians, consultants, and students.
-Through its divisions in 54 subfields of psychology and affiliations with 60 state, territorial, and Canadian provincial associations, APA works to advance psychology as a science, as a profession, and as a means of promoting health, education, and human welfare.
+The American Psychological Association (APA) in Washington, DC, is the largest scientific and professional organization representing psychology in the United States and is the world's largest association of psychologists.
+APA's membership includes more than 137,000 researchers, educators, clinicians, consultants, and students.
+Through its divisions in 54 subfields of psychology and affiliations with 60 State, territorial, and Canadian provincial associations, APA works to advance psychology as a science, a profession, and a means of promoting health, education, and human welfare.

 An Alliance of Television & New Media Content Creators